Tainted\\Coders

 Bevy's UI is built completely within its ECS system.

-However, by keeping the UI inside of the ECS, we gain some benefits:
+However, by keeping the UI inside of the ECS, we stand to gain some benefits:

 For a deeper discussion about these trade-offs I highly suggest reading Alice's post.
 Alice is the lead maintainer at Bevy.